amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        interval.
 Currently only `id`, `disconnect`, and `merge_left` yield intervals.

-This was us trying to make our equations more readable, but we did not sufficiently explain what our syntax meant.
-The calls to H(...) return pairs, and when multiplied by constants, or added together, they act as follows:
+We were attempting to make our equations more readable, but we did not sufficiently explain what our syntax meant.
+The calls to H(...) returns pairs, and when multiplied by constants, or added together, they act as follows:

   a x (b,c) = (a x b,a x c)